San Francisco Real Estate: Long-Time Tenants Get $475,000 Buyout To Move Out Of Apartment

 SAN FRANCISCO (CBS SF/AP) — Even in the crazy world of San Francisco real estate, a $475,000 voluntary buyout offered to one couple to move out of the apartment they have lived in for three decades has captured the attention of social media and local residents.

-The voluntary buyout is considered to be the largest in city history and reflects the high-value of the apartment.READ MORE: VIDEO: Cars Impounded for Reckless Driving Following Daytime Oakland Sideshow
+The voluntary buyout is considered to be the largest in city history and reflects the high-value of the apartment.READ MORE: Teens Arrested In Attempted Robbery Of BART Rider

 The tenants, a couple in their 60s with teenage children, had been paying $12,500 a month recently for a seven-bed, eight-bath apartment.
 It takes up most of a floor in a century-old building with expansive views of the bay, Golden Gate Bridge and nearby Presidio park.
 They declined to be named.